w3f/General-Grants-Program/grants/speculative/nsure_network.md

 * **FTE:**  3
 * **Costs:** $10,000

-The official version will support all the functions in polkadot parachain, and support DAO with its own token.
-The mining weight changing and list of supported smart contracts will be fully governed by DAO.
+The official version will support all the functions in milestone2, and support voting via decentralised governance features with its own token for claiming(DAO goverance).
+* We will support users to claim by voting as a fully decentralized function which means no admin needed in claim procedure.
+* We will fix the bugs which was founded in beta version.
+* We will perform integration tests: run a full node, deploy substrate with nsure module, do staking and capital mining, and get quote or buy insurances from the system.
+* We will publish the code in our public GitHub repository.
+* The code will have proper unit-test coverage to ensure functionality and robustness.
+* We will provide both inline documentation of the code and a basic tutorial that explains how a user can (for example) spin up one of our Substrate nodes.
+Once the node is up, it will be possible to send test transactions that will show how the new functionality works.
+* We will provide a dockerfile to demonstrate the full functionality of our chain
+* Documentation will be delivered according to the Web3 Milestone Deliverables Guidelines

 ### Community engagement